kanisterio/kanister/design/phase-level-progress-tracking.md

  }
 ```

-The PhaseProgress.ProgressPercent would be the of progress the functions it consists of.
+The `PhaseProgress.ProgressPercent` is the progress of its Kanister function.

-The following is the example ActionSet status of BP action consists of 3 phases.
-Out of which first phase is completed and second one is running
+The following ActionSet example shows the status of an action with 3 phases.
+The first phase is complete and the second one is running.

 ```
 status: